Sandes-Damunu/Craftlanka/README.md

 > 🚧 **Under Development** – This project is a work in progress.

-Craftlnak is a modern web platform (working title) focused on providing a creative and engaging experience for users.
+Craftlanka is a modern web platform (working title) focused on providing a creative and engaging experience for users.
 The goal is to deliver a visually appealing, fast, and mobile-friendly site with scalable back-end support.

 ## Features (Planned)